MaFuyan/Learning/README.md

 # Machine Learning
-It's for personal study on tensorflow
+It's for personal study on DeepLearning.